 Personality Types with Introverted Intuition

-Confidants are complex, deep and intensely private.
+The Sage, also known as The Confidant, is complex, deep and intensely private.
 Their life’s mission is to develop and guide others.
-Personal growth drives them and anything short of that pursuit is meaningless to them.
-They are passionate and devoted to the causes they believe in.
-Confidants live their life with a great sense of purpose.
+Personal growth drives The Sage, and anything short of that pursuit is meaningless to them.
+They are passionate and devoted to the causes they believe in, and they live their life with a great sense of purpose.

 Introverted Sensing Function (Si)